zalando-incubator/flatjson/README.md

 ### Contributing

-contributions are welcome, especially
+contributions are welcome &mdash; especially

+* reporting bugs
+* running the benchmarks in different environments (AMD, Azure, AWS, Google Cloud ...) and sharing the [results](benchmarks.txt)
-* finding any json parser that **beats** flatjson in the benchmarks, or
+* adding your favorite json parser to the benchmarks &mdash; can it beat flatjson?
 * adding more unit tests.

-otherwise, i consider flatjson more or less feature complete, and will not easily be persuaded to merge in any pull requests for new features.
+apart from the `converter` branch currently in the works, i consider flatjson feature complete, and will not easily be persuaded to merge in major new features.

 ### License